 Ms. Greene's music has been featured at festivals and conferences including: ABA, CBDNA, the Nebraska State Bandmasters Association (NSBA), the International Tuba Euphonium Conference, the World Association for Symphonic Bands and Ensembles conference in Taiwan, the Las Americas en Concierto/Composers in New York, the Albert Roussel International Festival in France, Essentially Choral Reading Sessions, and the North American Saxophone Alliance (NASA) Conference.

 Analyses of Ms. Greene's music for wind band may be found in the School Band and Orchestra (SBO) magazine and Manhattan Beach Times issues 5-7.
-Additionally, conductor Chad Simons recently published a dissertation on the topic of Ms. Greene's life and music.
+Additionally, conductor Chad Simons has published a dissertation on the topic of Ms. Greene's life and music.

 Ms. Greene holds MM and BM degrees from Indiana University.
 Her training also includes instruction abroad and at master-classes across the country.
 Her instructors include: Michael Gandolfi, Sven-David Sandstrom, Kevin Puts, Don Freund, David Dzubay, Claude Baker, and Michael Colgrass.